by Carolyn Thomas ♥ @HeartSisters

-Although in many heart attacks, pain can begin in the chest and spread to other areas, even when there’s no chest pain as an initial symptom, heart attack signs may include pain or discomfort in one or both arms or in the elbows, back, neck, throat, lower jaw or stomach.
+Although in many heart attacks, pain can begin in the chest and spread to other areas, even when there’s no chest pain as an initial symptom, heart attack signs may include pain or discomfort in the left, right or both arms or in the shoulders, elbows, back, neck, throat, lower jaw or stomach.
 Or as Mayo Clinic cardiologists call it: anything “from neck to navel”.

 Why would a heart attack cause pain or discomfort in our arm?

 Here’s the technical gobbledygook reason, according to an Indiana cardiac surgeon who answered a patient’s question on HealthTap:

 “The pericardium is innervated by C3,4,5 (Phrenic nerve).
 There may be some neuronal connections to the intercostobrachial nerves.”

 (And doctors sometimes wonder why their patients don’t seem to understand them . . .)

 Allow me to translate that HealthTap Geek-Speak for you: basically, it’s because of referred pain to the arm.

 For example, your heart attack may cause a sensation of pain to travel from your heart to your spinal cord, where many nerves merge onto the same nerve pathway.
 Your arm may be perfectly fine, but your brain thinks that part of the heart’s pain is the arm (or the jaw or the shoulder or the elbow or the neck or the upper back) calling out for help.
 That’s what referred pain is.